H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 The global layer manages several categories of settings and constraints, grounded in concrete artifacts:

-- **Safety and constitutional constraints**
+### Safety and constitutional constraints

 - A `ConstitutionalPrinciple` enum defines principles such as `NO_PII`, `NO_SURVEILLANCE_INTEGRATION`, `NO_FINANCIAL_SURVEILLANCE`, `WATCHDOG_VISIBLE`, `DECISIONS_LOGGED`, and `COMMUNITY_VETO`, implemented in `ConstitutionalConstraint` objects that inspect request payloads and log violations.
 - The Constitutional API exposes `/constitutional/status`, `/constitutional/principles`, `/constitutional/audit`, and `/constitutional/transparency`, reporting constraint counts, detailed principle descriptions, a hashed audit trail, and governance summaries.
-For related work on constitutional AI and machine‑enforced norms, see Bai et al. (https://arxiv.org/abs/2212.08073).

-- **WOAH weights and fractal dimensions**
+### WOAH weights and fractal dimensions

-  - `config/woah_weights.json` specifies weights over dimensions such as safety, truthfulness, helpfulness, local_context, and spiritual_alignment, and fractal layers like session, daily, and weekly, representing global emphasis profiles.
+- `config/woah_weights.json` specifies weights over dimensions such as `safety`, `truthfulness`, `helpfulness`, `local_context`, and `spiritual_alignment`, and fractal layers like `session`, `daily`, and `weekly`, representing global emphasis profiles.
 - Analysis services compute WOAH‑weighted complexity across gamma, beta, theta, and delta bands and interpret the result as “initializing,” “agents coordinating,” or “full DGM integration,” effectively labeling global cognitive state for given message sequences.
-Background on multifractal optimization comes from “Optimization on multifractal loss landscapes explains a diverse range of learning phenomena” (https://www.nature.com/articles/s41467-025-58532-9).

-- **Roles, personas, and orchestration modes**
+### Roles, personas, and orchestration modes

-  - The LLM bridge defines a 20‑model ensemble with per‑model `role` tags (for example, `quick_general`, `reasoning`, `medical`, `vision`, `code`, `multilingual`), allowing orchestration layers to reason about which kinds of capabilities they are invoking.
+- The LLM bridge defines a multi‑model ensemble with per‑model role tags (for example, `quick_general`, `reasoning`, `medical`, `vision`, `code`, `multilingual`), allowing orchestration layers to reason about which kinds of capabilities they are invoking.
 - DGM orchestrators maintain explicit mode fields such as `{"mode": "emergent_passthrough"}` and return responses labeled with `mode="dgm_complete_integration"`, making global orchestration state explicit in the API.

-- **System‑wide transparency modes**
+### System‑wide transparency modes

-  Unified gateway endpoints advertise per‑subsystem `system_transparency_mode` strings describing the configuration of storage, RAG, qualia, WOAH, and GIS services (for example, indicating direct DB access, depth of analysis, or “no hidden loops”), which function as human‑readable global mode descriptors.
+- Unified gateway endpoints advertise per‑subsystem `system_transparency_mode` strings describing the configuration of storage, RAG, qualia, WOAH, and GIS services (for example, indicating direct DB access, depth of analysis, or “no hidden loops”), which function as human‑readable global mode descriptors.

 Each of these settings has a defined meaning and is either stored in structured config (for example, JSON/YAML) or exposed via documented HTTP endpoints whose outputs can be queried and versioned.
-For general governance and AI management frameworks, see Raji et al. (https://arxiv.org/abs/2001.00973) and ISO/IEC 42001 summaries (https://www.iso.org/news/ref3077.html).

 ---